Off-Campus Studies can help BBMB students…

 - Can provide insights into alternative healthcare systems

 BBMB is a highly structured major with many requirements.
-For study abroad, the following courses must be completed by the Fall semester of the Junior year.
+At this time students are able to participate in OCS in either the Fall or Spring semesters of the 3rd year.

-The following courses must be completed by the end of the second year:
+The following courses must be completed before your semester of OCS:

 - CHEM 125/126 General Chemistry or CHEM 140 Adv.
 General Chemistry